What Is Data Mapping?

 Start with the data first, implementing a deep data discovery foundation for all your enterprise data — personal, sensitive, regulated, and high-risk data that your organization collects, retains, shares, and processes.
 BigID automatically finds, maps, classifies, and cleans up all of that data — constantly finding relationships, adding context, and uncovering dark data.

 Scan Over Survey

 Manual mapping requires that organizations rely on survey-based methods of inventorying data.
 This outdated technique assumes that stakeholders have a nearly perfect understanding of their data — an assumption that creates inevitable gaps and inaccuracies.
-BigID’s automated, scan-based discovery and classification techniques generate accurate data maps using auditable scans; support adaptability, modification, and DSARs; and validate any existing survey-based maps.
+BigID’s automated, scan-based discovery and classification techniques generate accurate data maps using auditable scans; validate any existing surveys you may have already done; and support adaptability, modification, and DSARs.

 Classify Data with ML-Driven Technology

-To implement efficient data flow mapping, organizations need to go beyond regular expressions.
-BigID reimagines data classification with purpose-built technology that leverages not only pattern-based discovery, but ML classification based on NLP and NER; AI insight that is based on deep learning; and patented file analysis classification.
+To implement efficient data flow mapping, organizations need to go beyond regular expressions, which classify data according to patterns.
+BigID reimagines data classification with purpose-built technology that leverages not only pattern-based discovery, but ML classification based on (neural language processing) NLP and named-entity recognition (NER); AI insight that is based on deep learning; and patented file analysis classification.

 Cover All Your Data — Everywhere

 BigID empowers organizations to know their data — all of it, everywhere, across all types, in any language, in the data center or the cloud, at rest or in motion — at petabyte-scale.
 This includes structured and unstructured data, files and documents, images and mail, Big Data, and more — no matter how siloed, hidden, legacy, or hard-to-find that data might be.